Kerman

 Kerman (كرمان; /fa/) (Note: Also romanized as Kirman, Karmana, Kermân, and Kermun; known in ancient times as the satrapy of Carmania) is a city in the Central District of Kerman County, Kerman province, Iran, serving as capital of the province, the county, and the district.

 History

-Kerman was founded as a defensive outpost, with the name Veh-Ardashir, by Ardashir I, founder of the Sasanian Empire, in the 3rd century AD.
+Kerman was founded as a defensive outpost, under the name Veh-Ardashir, by Ardashir I, founder of the Sasanian Empire, in the 3rd century AD.

 After the Battle of Nahāvand in 642, the city came under Muslim rule.
-At first, the city's relative isolation allowed Kharijites and Zoroastrians to thrive there, but the Kharijites were wiped out in 698, and the population was mostly Muslim by 725.

-Already in the eighth century the city was famous for its manufacture of cashmere wool shawls and other textiles.

 The Abbasid Caliphate's authority over the region was weak, and power passed in the tenth century to the Buyid emirs.
 The region and city fell to Mahmud of Ghazni in the late tenth century.
 The name Kerman was adopted at some point in the tenth century.